franzheidl/spinners/README.md

 ##Install

 ### Download
-To use Spinner without any package manager and without Compass, the only file you'll need is `stylesheets/_spinner.scss`.
+To use Spinners without any package manager and without Compass, the only file you'll need is `stylesheets/_spinner.scss`.
 Place this in the appropriate `sass` folder of your project, import it into your main .scss file or -module you deem fit, and you're good to go:

-    @import "spinner";
+    @import "spinners";

 ### Bower
 To install in your current project using bower run:

-    bower install --save-dev spinner
+    bower install --save-dev spinners

 ### Compass Extension

 To install the Compass extension as a Ruby Gem:

-    gem install spinner
+    gem install spinners

 and require it in your `config.rb`:

-    require 'spinner'
+    require 'spinners'

 Spinners is also on [Sache](http://www.sache.in/).